pclubiitk/model-zoo/generative_models/SRGAN_PyTorch/README.md

 <img src="assets/sr.png" width="400" style="margin:10px">
 </p>

->I used [letsenhance.io](https://letsenhance.io/) for the third image which claims to use a "*Powerful AI to increase image resolution without quality loss*".
+>I used [letsenhance.io](https://letsenhance.io/) which claims to use a "*Powerful AI to increase image resolution without quality loss*".

 The SRGAN generated image clearly retains more features, and produces better images.